Hexa (company): eFounders then Hexa

-Hexa was founded in Brussels and Paris in 2011 under the name eFounders, by French Thibaud Elzière and the Belgian Quentin Nickmans.
-It is a startup studio: the principle is to launch a startup by providing the founders, recruited directly by the studio, with the idea, initial funding and strategic and operational support.
-Its activity is therefore similar to that of a business incubator, with the notable difference that the founders are provided with a turnkey project. eFouders raised five million euros on two occasions, in 2015 and 2016.
-The first time with Oleg Tscheltzoff, co-founder of Fotolia with Thibaud Elzière in 2004, the second time with forty angel investors and European family offices.
+Hexa was founded in Brussels and Paris in 2011 under the name eFounders, by the Frenchman Thibaud Elzière and the Belgian entrepreneur Quentin Nickmans.
+It is a startup studio: the principle is to launch a startup by providing the founders, recruited directly by the studio, with the idea, initial funding, and strategic and operational support.
+Its activity is therefore similar to that of a business incubator, with the notable difference that the founders are provided with a turnkey project. eFounders raised five million euros on two occasions, in 2015 and 2016.
+The first time was with Oleg Tscheltzoff, co-founder of Fotolia with Thibaud Elzière in 2004, and the second time with forty angel investors and European family offices.

-The startup studio crossed a symbolic threshold in 2018 with a total sum of 100 million euros raised by six of its startups: Spendesk, Aircall, Forest, Front, Slite and Station.
-These capital increases were dealt with well-established venture capital firms, such as Index Ventures, Accel Partners or Sequoia Capital.
-It was also that year, in April, that eFounders sold its first startup, TextMaster, to Technicis.
+The startup studio crossed a symbolic threshold in 2018 with a total sum of €100 million euros raised by six of its startups: Spendesk, Aircall, Forest, Front, Slite, and Station.
+These capital increases were negotiated with well-established venture capital firms, such as Index Ventures, Accel Partners, and Sequoia Capital.
+It was also in April of that year, in April, that eFounders sold its first startup, TextMaster, to Technicis.
 Other startups, such as Front, also joined the Y Combinator program.
 The following year, eFounders replaced Yousign's existing investors.
 This was the first time the startup studio had invested in a startup it had not launched itself.
 The valuation of the twenty-five startups eFounders had launched reached 1.5 billion euros in 2020, up from 1 billion the previous year.